grand-mother/radio-simus/examples/README.md

 # Information on scripts
-Collection of example scripts using the python radio-simus library
+Collection of example scripts using the python radio-simus library A list of not-fully-ready, but somehow usable scripts:
+    * example_simtohdf5.py: Script loops over event folders and produces hdf5 files per antenna, containing efield and voltage trace (only tested with coreas
+      simulation so far)
+      Usage: python example_simtohdf5.py <path to event folders> <zhaires/coreas>

+    * example_usingclass.py:  Example on how to use classes shower and detector, read-in only hdf5 format, single antenna files so far
+        -- Analysis trigger for events, create a list of events (class objects) and  trigger 1/0 to class attributes -- create a png with statistic for triggering
+      Usage: python3 example_usingclass.py <folder event set>

 ## to example_simtohdf5.py:
-Currently, the script can produce one single hdf5-file per event, for ALL=True.
+Currently, the script can produce one single hdf5-file per antenna, for SINGLE=True.
 The data structure for the produced hdf5-file is:

- **Structure of hdf5 files, containing all antennas of event [event*.hdf5]:**
+ **EXAMPLE ALL=True: Structure of hdf5 files, containing all antennas of event [event*.hdf5]:**

     /event: stores ID, position and slopes of antennas in event /event _meta: example: